curl/everything-curl/usingcurl-returns.md

  29. **Not used**

  30. FTP PORT failed.
 The PORT command failed.
-Not all FTP servers support the PORT command, try doing a transfer using PASV instead!
+Not all FTP servers support the PORT command; try doing a transfer using PASV instead!

  31. FTP couldn't use REST.
 The REST command failed.
 This command is used for resumed FTP transfers.